 For copyright issues connected to self-archiving please see the Self-Archiving policy.

 Virtus Interpress is committed to serving the needs of authors, funders, institutions, and other stakeholders and can use alternative Creative Commons licenses on request.
 Send queries to info[at]virtusinterpress.org.

-Virtus Interpress for a one-year period after the publication reserves (holds for its own use) all the rights provided by copyright law regarding all delayed open access articles.
+Under this option Virtus Interpress reserves (holds for its own use) all the rights provided by copyright law regarding all non-OA articles.

 Any republication, translation, systematic copying, distribution, or multiple reproductions of Virtus Interpress published and copyrighted material is not permitted.

-The author has the right to post and update the article on a free-access e-print server using files prepared and formatted by the author.
+It can be allowed for those articles which are subject of the transformative agreements of the Universities and the Publisher of the journal to post and update the articles on a free-access e-print server using files prepared and formatted by the author.
 Any such posting made or updated after acceptance of the article for publication by Virtus Interpress should include a link to the online Virtus Interpress platform with journal article abstract.
 In all cases, the appropriate bibliographic citation and notice of the Virtus Interpress copyright credit must be included.

-In all the other cases, the author has to request an official permission from the Editor of the journal, in which the article has been published.
+In all the other cases, the author has to ask official permission from the Editor of the journal, in which the article has been published.